 How to Use Goals to Spur Achievement

 In terms of business goals, the vision statement is a useful challenge vehicle.
 It provides the inspiration for both your daily operations and your strategic decisions.
-How to Write a Vision Statement explains how.

 Goal Setting Equals Success